blakeyoder/chat-random/README.md

 Once the server and client are running, you will need to create a chat instance in atleast _2_ tabs in order for the chat window to connect.

-Once in a chat, you have 2 commands at your disposal
+Once in a chat, you have 3 commands at your disposal
 1. `/delay <MS_DELAY> <MESSAGE>` will send your message on the `<MS_DELAY>` timeout
+2. `/me` will italicize your current message
-2. `/hop` will continue onto the next user in the chat if one is available
+3. `/hop` will continue onto the next user in the chat if one is available